jezzsantos/saastack/docs/how-to-guides/010-subdomain-module.md

 ##### Dependency Injection

-Lets look at Dependency Injection and the rules around how you should configure the dependencies of your module.
+Let's look at Dependency Injection and the rules around how you should configure the dependencies of your module.

 Dependencies are injected, typically into constructors (that is the convention used in SaaStack), and when injected at runtime, an instance of the dependency is used.
 Like most DI frameworks (we are based on .net > 8.0), there are three levels of instancing of dependencies:

 1. **Singleton** - means one and only one instance of the dependency is created (ever) and reused whenever that dependency is resolved or injected into another class.
-2. **Scoped** (a.k.a **PerHttpRequest**)- means one and only one instance of the dependency is created (per HTTP Request) and reused within the same HTTP thread.
+2. **Scoped** (a.k.a. **PerHttpRequest**)- means one and only one instance of the dependency is created (per HTTP Request) and reused within the same HTTP thread.
 Other HTTP threads get their own instances.
 A unique instance per HTTP request.
 3. **Transient** - means that a new instance of the dependency is created every time the dependency is resolved or injected into another class.

 With these instancing "policies" it should be clear that if we instantiate a Singleton instance, and that class depends on an instance of another class that is a Transient, then that transient dependency is only ever injected once (ever) into the Singleton (at the moment that the Singleton is created).
 This is a grave mistake, and it may have difficult-to-debug side effects at runtime since the intended behavior of the Transient dependency has been altered by being injected into the Singleton instance.